UVA-CS3240-S19/HoosHome/README.md

 In the top navbar:
 * BUY - Allows you to view existing properties
-* SELL - Allows you to create a new listing (must be signed-in to access otherwise will redirect home)
+* SELL - Allows you to create a new listing (only is visible when a user is logged in)
 * HELP – Takes you to our README.md
 * LOGIN WITH GOOGLE – Go to the login page (Must use a virginia.edu email address or be Professor Sherriff)